Specifications of American Glory

-American Glory has 4 passenger decks and accommodates 49 guests a total number of 41 staterooms (of which 0 Suites, 14 Balcony rooms, 27 Oceanview, 0 Inside) in 5 grades.
-All rooms have windows, interior entrances and private baths.
-There are 4 single and 2 wheelchair-accessible cabins.
+ACL's American Glory ship has 4 passenger decks and accommodates 54 guests in 27 staterooms (no Suites, 14 Balcony, 13 Oceanview, no Inside) in 6 cabin grades.
+All rooms have windows, interior entrances and en suite bathrooms.
+The boat has 5 single cabins and 1 wheelchair-accessible cabin.

-MS American Glory has one, 49-seat Dining Room that offers regional and seasonal cuisine (with open seating).
+MS American Glory has one (49-seat) Dining Room Restaurant that offers regional and seasonal cuisine (with open seating).
 Other options for a drink include Maindeck Lounge, Midship lounge and Nantucket lounge.
 The social hour includes free cocktails before dinner.

-MS American Glory ship offers the most modern and unique small ship cruising as each of the visited ports gives a glimpse into the US cultural heritage.
-The country-club onboard atmosphere allows passengers to relax and enjoy fellow travellers’ company, as well as to share interests in American history.
+The boat offers the most modern and unique small ship cruising as each of the visited ports gives a glimpse into the US cultural heritage.
+The country-club onboard atmosphere allows passengers to relax and enjoy fellow travellers' company, as well as to share interests in American history.
 The public lounges and observation decks are spacious and frequented by those who wish to meet and mingle with new friends.
 American Glory has a Library Lounge, putting green, fitness, sunshade and lifts (serving all decks).
 Room-Service is offered twice daily.
-There is also complimentary Internet, WiFi access and American staff & crew.
+There is also complimentary Internet, WiFi access and American staff and crew.